Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-3.md

 $$

 ## 3.3 Polynomial Interpolation
 You are probably familiar with the fact that two points determine a line (in Euclidean geometry).
 It is also true that 3 points determine a parabola, and so on.
-The next secretsharing scheme we discuss is based on the following principle:
+The next secret-sharing scheme we discuss is based on the following principle:

 $$d+1\ \text{points determine a \textit{unique} degree-d polynomial.}$$